nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

 Selecting features
 ------------------

-Functional MRI data are high dimensional comparend to the number of samples (usually 50000 voxels for 1000 samples).
+Functional MRI data are high dimensional compared to the number of samples (usually 50000 voxels for 1000 samples).
 In this setting, machine learning algorithm can perform poorly.
 However, a simple statistical test can help reducing the number of voxels.